Photo courtesy of Kempinski Hotels.

 It seems like some sort of opera house towering above the entrance lobby, with the detail of each balcony like some elaborate theatre box from which to view the performance on the stage below.

 But the stage for our performance was here beneath these lofty arches,

 Our table looked out onto the western end of the cornice lagoon, across the private beach.

 Before settling to savour the sumptuous fare, we first walked around under the high arches of the verandahs, soaking in all the patterns.

-It was Ramadan, and we had also been following the fasting tradition along with our colleagues, but not today.
-While they would wait to break their fast in communal meals after the imman’s call to prayer in the evening, we devoured a delicious breakfast in our lofty restaurant.
+It was Ramadan when I breakfasted at the Emirates Palace.
+We had been following the fasting tradition along with our colleagues, but not today.
+While they would wait to break their fast in communal meals after the Imman’s call to prayer in the evening, we devoured a delicious breakfast in our lofty restaurant.